khanhninhnguyen/khanhninhnguyen2.github.io/index.md

 # Publications

-A new method for the attribution of breakpoints in segmentation of IWV difference time series
+- A new method for the attribution of breakpoints in segmentation of IWV difference time series.
 Khanh Ninh Nguyen, Olivier Bock, Emilie Lebarbier
 EGU2022

-- 09/2021 mdpi.com Sensitivity of Change-Point Detection and Trend Estimates to GNSS IWV Time Series Properties
+Sensitivity of Change-Point Detection and Trend Estimates to GNSS IWV Time Series Properties

+- 09/2021 mdpi.com
 - 03/2022 EGU2021 Sensitivity of segmentation of GNSS IWV time series and trend estimates to data properties